 Step 2: Apply via Student Mobility Applicant Registration Tool (SMART)

 Once you have an idea of where and what you wish to study on exchange, apply through the Student Mobility Applicant Registration Tool (SMART).

 As part of your application, you must first request approval through the Faculty Pre-Approval questionnaire in SMART.
 This is where we are notified of your intention to undertake an exchange and assess whether it is viable for you to go on exchange within your program of study (i.e. if you have space in your current program).
 We also flag any issues (if there are any).

 Once you have been offered a place at a partner institution, you can begin choosing courses to study on exchange.
 To find this information please visit the and navigate to the 'Academics' page of your institution to find the information relating to courses that are available to take.

 Professions students are then required to attend a compulsory information session around the next steps and how to complete your Faculty Approval.
 The date and time of this session will be emailed to all students.

-After the session you will start to fill in the Faculty Approval (Study Plan) section of your online GLAS application, and include the following details for each course you wish to receive approval for:
+After the session you will start to fill in the Faculty Approval (Study Plan) section of your online SMART application, and include the following details for each course you wish to receive approval for: